How To Build a Product Marketing Knowledge Base To Support AI Marketing

 Too Many Documents, Not Enough Action?

-At its core, Product Marketing drives go-to-market strategy for a specific product, product line, or category.
-It acts like a compass, aligning product, marketing, sales, and customer success teams around a shared objective, ensuring what is built meets real market needs, resonates with buyers, and drives outcomes like product-market fit, product launches, demand-gen campaigns, pricing, and sales enablement and training.
+It acts like a magnet that aligns product, marketing, sales, and customer success teams around a shared objective, ensuring what's s built meets real market needs, resonates with buyers, and drives outcomes like product-market fit, product launches, demand-gen campaigns, pricing, and sales enablement and training.

 It’s also one of the most analytical and customer-centric disciplines in the marketing function.

-Despite its name, Product Marketing is less about the product itself and more about developing a deep understanding your customers (you know, the frustrating, fallible, and sometimes irrational humans who buy your products) through research frameworks such as personas, value propositions, objection handling, and jobs to be done (JTBD).
+Despite its name, Product Marketing is less about the product itself and more about developing a deep understanding of customers (you know, the frustrating, fallible, and sometimes irrational humans who buy your products) through research frameworks such as personas, value propositions, objection handling, and jobs to be done (JTBD).

-I think of Product Marketing like a Rubik’s Cube, where each turn moves you forward, and each side represents a key aspect of the customer experience.
+Think of Product Marketing like a Rubik’s Cube, where each turn moves you forward, and each side represents a key aspect of the customer experience.
 The more sides you solve, the clearer the full picture becomes.

 But it comes with a cost: Doing it well requires time, coordination, and resources.